 This calculator will show you how much you will save if you pay 1/2 of your mortgage payment every two weeks instead of making a full mortgage payment once a month.
 In effect, you will be making one extra mortgage payment per year -- without hardly noticing the additional cash outflow.
 But, as you're about to discover, you will certainly notice the "increased" cash flow that will occur when you pay your mortgage off way ahead of schedule!
 Below the bi-weekly payment results are two additional sets of results for how much faster the loan will be paid off by adding an extra $25 or $50 to each biweekly payment.

 The below calculator shows biweekly payment plan savings, if you want to make monthly payments & have a specific amount you would like to add to each monthly payment, please use this calculator instead.

-Instructions: Complete the top 4 fields and click the "Compute" button.
+Instructions: Complete the top 4 fields and click the "Calculate" button.
 The calculator automatically figures your monthly principal and interest payments for you based on the other data you enter, then it uses that to help figure out how much more you can save by paying biweekly or paying biweekly while adding extra to each payment..

 Current Mortgage Rates

 Getting Ahead With Extra Payments

 Extra payments on your mortgage can help you gain control over your finances, save money and give you peace of mind.
 This is a great way to reduce the long-term cost of your mortgage.
 When homeowners calculate how much they will pay over the life of their housing loan, they will find that they may be paying two to three times the cost of the original property.